marcoverpas/Six_lectures_on_sfc_models/README.md

 [in progress]

 Model EMP has been developed by reclassifying Eurostat data for Italy (1995-2021) to align with Model PC equations.
 In contrast to previous models, EMP has been coded using a dedicated R package ([Bimets](https://cran.r-project.org/web/packages/bimets/index.html)).
-The model code is organised into five different files:
+The model code is organised into five different files

 ### 7_2_Model_and_data